-Graduates of the study programme Heritage Materials Conservation are chemical engineers that specialize in conservation and preservation of heritage materials and objects.
+Graduates of the study programme Conservation of Heritage Materials and Objects Conservation are chemical engineers that specialize in conservation and preservation of heritage materials and objects.
 They gain advanced knowledge on composition, structure and properties of chemical compounds and traditional and advanced materials, they are able to interpret the analytical results and thus contribute to the diagnosis of defects.
 The study provides also courses on information technologies, history of art, ethics of heritage, law, marketing and communication.
 Being a member of interdisciplinary team, the graduate contributes to revealing defects of heritage objects and proposes their correction using the most suitable preservation and conservation procedures.